What is Risk Analysis?

 Business Impact Analysis Template

-Use this digital template to assess the impact of possible disruptive events across key business functions.
-This template includes an assessment of losses in terms of operational activities and revenue.
-Leaders can use it to prioritize functions for recovery during crises.
+Use this digital template to evaluate the impact of potential disruptive events on key business functions.
+It assesses operational losses and revenue, helping leaders prioritize recovery efforts during crises.

 How to Perform Failure Mode and Effects Analysis